mco-gh/mco.dev/content/post/data/wiki1.md

 ![Barack Obama](/img/BarackObama.png)

 Armed with the page views and the wikidata, we can run powerful categorical queries.
 But there's one catch: the Wikidata is huge: 400GB compressed and nearly 1TB uncompressed.
-So we're going to have handle it with care.
+So we'll need to handle it with care.

 ## What problem are we trying to solve?